Farrell praises 'true Irish grit' in debut win over Scots

 "There were guys out there not used to playing for so long but due to injuries were still tracking back in the final five minutes.

 "The pack was magnificent."

-The 34-year-old had not played competitive rugby since early December because of a knee injury.
+The 34-year-old Irish great was satisfied with his performance.
+He had not played competitive rugby since early December because of a knee injury.

 Farrell, father of England captain Owen, praised the 2018 World Player of the Year's performance.

 "For him not to fight in anger till Thursday this week says it all about the man and his passion to lead his country for the first time (in the Six Nations).

 "To deal with that and lead the side like that is truly magnificent."

 Farrell acknowledged there were things to improve on next week leading up to Saturday's home game with Grand Slam holders Wales, who opened with a 42-0 thrashing of Italy.